Stock Analysis on Net

 2 Click competitor name to see calculations.

-The financial data reveals several notable trends concerning the company's debt and equity position over the specified periods.
+The analysis of the quarterly financial data reveals several notable trends in the company's capital structure, focusing on total debt, total stockholders' deficit, and the debt to equity ratio over the reported periods.

 Total Debt